Justin Chatwin: 2005–2010: Breakthrough

 Chatwin landed his first leading role in The Invisible (2007), a remake of the Swedish film Den Osynlige.
 David S. Goyer's supernatural thriller centers on high school senior Nick Powell, who is brutally beaten and left in an intermediate state.
 Chatwin liked the script because "it's about all these polar opposites – life and death, love and hate – and also about the idea that when you think something is black or white, you might suddenly find that there's gray to it".
 The film underperformed at the box office, grossing $26 million worldwide on a $30 million budget, and was also poorly received by critics; John Campea noticed a "subtle strength" in Chatwin's performance, writing, "nothing really ever went over the top, nor did he ever come off as forced", but criticized the feature for its "lack of depth" and "dramatic tension".
 Also in 2007, he returned to the stage to act in Jamie Wollrab's The Mistakes Madeline Made at the Dairy Arts Center in Boulder, Colorado.
 The story revolves around Edna (Shannon Woodward), a young woman who develops ablutophobia, a fear of bathing.
 Chatwin plays Wilson, the protagonist's co-worker, "with lots of nervous energy, and generates laughs along the way" according to one critic.
 Chatwin starred opposite Anton Yelchin and Eva Amurri in the coming-of-age drama Middle of Nowhere directed by John Stockwell, which premiered at the 2008 Toronto International Film Festival, followed by a straight-to-DVD release two years later.

 In 2009, Chatwin portrayed Goku in Dragonball Evolution, the first big-screen adaptation of the popular Japanese Dragon Ball manga by Akira Toriyama.
 He described the role as the most physically demanding he had ever played, as he had to train in martial arts and adopt a strict diet with no sugar and carbohydrates.
-The feature was critically panned upon release, Ross Miller of the Screen Rant calling it "a badly written film with horrible dialogue, lackluster action and a sense of fun that's nowhere to be found".
+The film was a critical and commercial failure.
+Ross Miller of the Screen Rant calling it "a badly written film with horrible dialogue, lackluster action and a sense of fun that's nowhere to be found".
 Miller also felt that Chatwin was "completely miscast" as Goku.
-In the aftermath of grossing only $56 million worldwide against a budget of $30 million, all the plans for a potential franchise were canceled.
 In the same year, Chatwin teamed up again with Jamie Wollrab for John Markland's three-person play Red Light Winter at the Dairy Arts Center, during Boulder International Fringe Festival.
 Written by Adam Rapp, the story sees Wollrab and Chatwin as two friends caught up in a love triangle with a young prostitute they encounter in Amsterdam.